DPDIT/DPDTV/README.md

 1. **Select Year and Route**

    - Choose the year from the dropdown
-   - Select either Internal or External route
+   - Select either Internal or Public route

 2. **Uploading Content**